rozlynboutin/microbiome_helper/Introductory-Linux-Quiz.md

 This is just a small number of commands that I find useful, but there are many others!

-Below is the quiz, which hopefully will help you become more comfortable using command-line Linux!
+Below is the quiz, which hopefully will help you become more comfortable using command-line Linux.

 1. Go to your home directory and make a new folder called "tmp".
 Go into this folder.